liu547161153/l4d2vr/README.md

 # L4D2 VR Prototype
 ### Use this mod at your own risk of getting VAC banned.
 Use the -insecure launch option to help protect yourself.
 (Also contains lots of flashing lights)

 #### [Video demo](https://www.youtube.com/watch?v=zU-8-9qe6wQ)

-## important:
-This Update
-* Changed the implementation of movement commands, now you can join servers that do not use VRMod.(If you create a lobby first and then try to join a non-VR server, it may cause the movement issue to reappear, requiring a game restart)
-* Optimized rendering performance, now you can achieve higher frame rates.

 ## Things that work
 * Singleplayer and multiplayer (see below)